Air Quality

 Air Quality Models

-• A range of air quality simulation models, ranging from simple regulatory steady-state Gaussian models (basic models implemented include the USEPA model AERMOD, in both short-term (1-24 hours) and long-term (seasonal, annual, multi-year) implementations) to dynamic multi-layer and 3D model systems (Eulerian and Lagrangian models) including 3D dynamic nested grid photochemical model CAMx, with the non-hydrostatic 3D nested meteorological prognostic model/preprocessor MM5, a dynamic photochemical box model (PBM), and optional external third party models such as CALMET/CALPUFF, the Urban Airshed Model UAM-V. or REGOZON (used in previous EU projects).,
+- A range of air quality simulation models, ranging from simple regulatory steady-state Gaussian models (basic models implemented include the USEPA model AERMOD, Release 09292, in both short-term (1-24 hours) and long-term (seasonal, annual, multi-year) implementations) to dynamic multi-layer and 3D model systems (Eulerian and Lagrangian models) including 3D dynamic nested grid photochemical model CAMx, with the non-hydrostatic 3D nested meteorological prognostic model/preprocessor MM5, and optional external third party models such as CMAQ, CALMET/CALPUFF, etc.

-Another optional built-in model is an efficient dynamic 3D (Eulerian) code, TIMES, (developed by IMM-RAS, Institute for Mathematical Modelling of the Russian Academy of Sciences , partner in the EUREKA E!3266 WEBAIR project) that uses a 3-D dynamic wind field generated by a built in diagnostic wind model.
+Another optional built-in model is an efficient dynamic 3D CFD code, TIMES, (developed by IMM-RAS, Institute for Mathematical Modelling of the Russian Academy of Sciences , partner in the EUREKA E!3266 WEBAIR project) that uses a 3-D dynamic wind field generated by a built in diagnostic wind model, post-processing MM5 generated wind fields.
 The model can be used both on a regional scale as well as for near-field simulation of street canyons or accidental releases in the vicinity of building obstacles.

 Specific applications of these models include: